bernhard-hofmann/Tabsets/readme.md

 The extension is available in the Web Store at https://chrome.google.com/webstore/detail/tabsets/ifohmndbcefggppiblfofpbkmdfmeing

 ## Version History
+Version 1.19:
+* Save tabsets with local date and time of creation.

+Version 1.18:
+* Closes #14 by allowing users to move individual tabs up and down within a tabset

+Version 1.17:
+* Prevent total data loss by not erasing the data before setting it.

 Version 1.16:
 * Improved layout of delete buttons for tabs within tabsets.